webplatform/docs/css/properties/filter/index.md

 [[Image:f01-pencil.jpg|300px]]&nbsp;[[Image:f04-graysepia.jpg|300px]]

-Filters are applied to the image data in sequence, so the order in which functions are declared matters.
-If the [[css/functions/sepia|'''sepia()''']] function were the first to be declared in the example above, the image would appear completely as a grayscale rather than slightly yellowed.
+Filters are applied to the image data in sequence, so the order in which functions are declared makes a difference.
+If the [[css/functions/sepia|'''sepia()''']] function were applied before the [[css/functions/grayscale|'''grayscale()''']] in the example above, the image would appear completely gray rather than slightly yellowed.

-Filters apply to any non-video graphic effect the element renders (borders, background images, letterforms, text selections, etc.), along with the cumulative effect of previously declared filters.
+Filters apply to any graphic effect the element renders, such as borders, background images, scrollbars, letterforms, text selections, even videos.
+Each filter also applies to the cumulative effect of previously declared filters.
 The same function may be applied repeatedly.

 Filter effects may be specified as part of dynamic [[tutorials/css_transitions|transitions]] and